nextmillenniummedia/next-sdk-android-example/docs/manual/RewardedInterstitial.md

 And some class `RewardedInterstitialFragment` for this fragment in code.

-All that you need is to create new instance of `RewardedAdProvider` after view is created and call `load`.
+All that you need is to create new instance of `RewardedInterstitialAdProvider` after view is created and call `load`.

 <details>